GoogleCloudPlatform/cluster-toolkit/community/examples/intel/README.md

 ```

 It will create a set of directories containing Terraform modules and Packer
 templates.
-Please notice how you may provide an optional, but recommended, [back-end configuration][backend].
+Notice how you may provide an optional, but recommended, [back-end configuration][backend].
 This will save the terraform state in a pre-existing [Google Cloud Storage bucket][bucket].

-Please follow `ghpc` instructions to deploy the environment:
+Follow `ghpc` instructions to deploy the environment

   ```shell
   terraform -chdir=daos-cluster/primary init